bit-bots/TORSO_21_dataset/README.md

-## Vision Dataset 2021
+## TORSO-21 Dataset:Typical Objects in RoboCup Soccer 2021

 This repository contains the scripts for the Hamburg Bit-Bots Vision Dataset 2021.

-The images can be downloaded here: TODO link
+The images can be downloaded here: https://cloud.crossmodal-learning.org/s/3wt3Sgyxc7pC5QT

 The repository structure is as follows: